 - Climate change (global warming) is causing polar ice caps to melt, sending more water into the ocean and causing sea levels to rise.
 This means areas closer to the shoreline (such as Parchester Village and North Richmond) will be more likely to flood during large storms.
 The landfill and wastewater treatment plant are also at risk of flooding, which could cause severe pollution problems.
 Community members hope to see protections from sea level rise along the shoreline.

-Now, we’ve put together a list of 15 possible projects based on these community needs.
+In spring 2020, we put together a list of 15 possible projects based on these community needs.
 Click here to see a map and description of all the projects.
 More information about each project is below.
 We surveyed community members to ask for their feedback on these projects, and to prioritize which ones were most important and most urgently in need of funding.
 Community members rated all 15 projects as being at least someone needed, but these 7 projects emerged as top priorities:

 North Richmond is located in a floodplain of two creeks - Wildcat Creek and San Pablo Creek.
 This means that, historically, North Richmond would flood during the rainy season.
 Creek levees (barriers that keep water inside the creeks) and a pump station were constructed to help protect the community from flooding.
 The North Richmond Pump Station was constructed in 1974 and is now nearing the end of its expected life cycle.
 Without the pump station, homes may flood and homeowners in flood zones would need to pay for flood insurance, which is costly.
 Additionally, the pump station could be affected by rising sea levels, affecting its ability to operate correctly and causing flooding in much of the community.
 The first goal of this project is simply to upgrade the pump station, to allow it to continue operating correctly--this work has already begun.
 A second goal would be to protect the pump station from climate change impacts, which would ensure that even in the future when sea levels rise, the pump station could continue to protect the community from flooding when it rains.